prathu10/Real-Time-Patient-Revisit-Analytics/README.md

-# LiveReadmitML-Real-Time-Readmission-Prediction-with-Power-BI
+# Real-Time-Patient-Revisit-Analytics

-> A real-time hospital readmission prediction system using machine learning, deployed via Flask API, and integrated with Power BI for live analytics and visualization.
+> An end-to-end machine learning system for predicting hospital readmissions in real time, deployed using Flask API and connected to Power BI for live reporting and visualization.
 ---

 ### 📌 Project Overview

-Hospital readmissions are a major indicator of healthcare quality and cost efficiency.
-This project aims to **predict the likelihood of patient readmission within 30 days** using clinical and demographic data.
-By combining **scikit-learn**, **Flask**, and **Power BI**, we deliver an end-to-end system for **real-time inference and dashboard monitoring**.
+Hospital readmissions are a critical measure of healthcare efficiency and cost.
+This project focuses on forecasting whether a patient will be readmitted within 30 days based on demographic and clinical information.
+Leveraging scikit-learn, Flask, and Power BI, the solution provides real-time predictions alongside interactive dashboards for monitoring outcomes.

 ---

-### 🧠 Core Objectives
+### 🧠 Key Goals

-- 🔍 Analyze and preprocess medical data to identify key predictors of readmission.
+- 🔎 Clean, transform, and analyze patient data to identify major risk factors.
-- 🧪 Train and optimize machine learning models using **scikit-learn v1.7.1**.
+- 🧪 Train and fine-tune ML models using **scikit-learn v1.7.1**.
-- 🚀 Deploy the model through a **Flask API** for real-time prediction requests.
+- 🚀 Expose the model through a Flask-based REST API for instant inference.
-- 📡 Connect the API with **Power BI** for live data visualization and decision-making support.
+- 📡 Integrate with Power BI to deliver real-time decision support via dashboards.
 ---

-### ⚙️ Features
+### ⚙️ Main Features

-- ✅ Real-time REST API for prediction (`/predict`)
+- ✅ Real-time API endpoint for predictions (`/predict`)
-- ✅ Binary classification: "Readmitted" vs "Not Readmitted"
+- ✅ Binary output: "Readmitted" or "Not Readmitted"
-- ✅ Probability confidence score
+- ✅ Seamless Power BI integration for live analytics
-- ✅ Power BI dashboard integration
+- ✅ Probability score for prediction confidence
-- ✅ Fully compatible with `scikit-learn==1.7.1`
+- ✅ Built with `scikit-learn==1.7.1` for compatibility

 ---